Opportunistic infection: Viruses

-Opportunistic Infection and HIV/AIDS
+Opportunistic infections and HIV/AIDS

-Human Immunodeficiency Virus is a virus that targets the CD4 cells (a type of white blood cell) within the body's immune system.
+Human immunodeficiency virus (HIV) is a virus that targets the CD4 cells (a type of white blood cell) within the body's immune system and causes HIV disease or HIV/AIDS.
 CD4 counts within a non-affected immune system would range anywhere from 500-1500 cells per cubic millimeter of blood, while an affected immune system would show cell counts below 200.
 HIV infection can lead to progressively worsening immunodeficiency, a condition ideal for the development of opportunistic infection.
 As HIV worsens over time, the term AIDS, or acquired immunodeficiency syndrome has been used to describe the condition and extensive damage to the immune system as well as the onset and susceptibility to other illnesses.
 The onset of AIDS leads to respiratory and central nervous system opportunistic infections, including but not limited to pneumonia, tuberculosis and meningitis.
 Kaposi's sarcoma, a virally associated cancer, and non-Hodgkin's lymphoma are two types of cancers that are generally defined as AIDS malignancies.
 As immune function declines and HIV-infection progresses to AIDS, individuals are at an increased risk of opportunistic infections that their immune systems are no longer capable of responding properly to.
 Because of this, opportunistic infections are a leading cause of HIV/AIDS-related deaths.